christinasunnegardh/katacoda-scenarios/dockertutorial/step7.md

 We have now used Docker compose to run the frontend and backend simultaneously in separate containers with one command! **Good job!**

-*PS: Did you find the easter eggs?!*
+*PS: Did you find the easter eggs?!
+If not, make sure you visited all the links when running the containers...*